Our Curriculum

 Our Options process is the gateway for our students to achieve qualifications at the end of their time at Little Lever which are the essential springboard for our students’ life chances post-16.
 It provides them with the chance to study at college, university and achieve careers and opportunities which they never thought they could.

-Our curriculum allows students to combine a core of English Baccalaureate subjects with others from a broader range to ensure that they keep their future options open.
+Our curriculum allows all students to combine a core of English Baccalaureate subjects with others from a broader range to ensure that they keep their future options open.

 The English Baccalaureate (Ebacc)